dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 gear is a matter of reading a lot of web pages and fiddling, and I'm at the stage in life where I'd like stuff to "just work", but oh, well.)

 Lastly, (and most importantly) I wanted a set of devices to drive various loads on the wifi/fq_codel testbed.
-What I used to use was old laptops or spare routers I had lying around, but given that I have severe power and space constraints it seemed logical to investigate using the latest generation of hackerboards - small arm based boxes like the rasberry pi - to see if they were up to the job.
+What I used to use was old laptops or spare routers I had lying around, but given that I (always) have severe power and space constraints it seemed logical to investigate using the latest generation of hackerboards - small arm based boxes like the rasberry pi - to see if they were up to the job.